Sunscreen for women: 7 of the best ones to prevent sun damage

 Answer: The American Academy of Dermatology advises using an SPF of 30 or more.
 Any exposed region has to have adequate sunscreen applied to it every day.

-Answer: Sunscreen loses its effectiveness in just a few hours.
+Answer: Forget about 24-hour security.
+Sunscreen loses its effectiveness in just a few hours.
 So make sure to apply another layer of lotion about the size of a golf ball every two hours.
 You may need to reapply your sunscreen after every 60 to 90 minutes under some circumstances.

 Answer: It has been demonstrated that sunscreens can stop skin damage when applied appropriately.
 However, if a sunscreen isn't used frequently enough, it might potentially worsen skin damage.